 Over the ten years of the programme, Aston Pride launched or supported an impressive 135 different initiatives or projects, designed to improve the lives of the 17,300 residents in the area.
 Aston Pride has seen the greatest positive change of all 39 NDCs in the country.
-A national evaluation of all NDC Partnerships praised the programme’s performance in education, worklessness and health: being placed first, first and second amongst the 39 NDCs for each of the theme areas respectively.
+A national evaluation of all NDC Partnerships praised the Aston Prides Programme’s performance in education, worklessness and health: being placed first,and first and second amongst the 39 NDCs for each of the theme areas respectively.

 - Aston Pride Community Health Centre - £8m investment in a brand new health centre with longer opening hours and provision of a wide range of health services.

 Key Stage 2 performance improved from 49.1% in 2002 to 73% in 2010 narrowing the gap with Birmingham from 20.7% to just 4%.